jhpyle/docassemble/_docs/initial.md

 ## <a name="debug"></a>Whether debugging features are available

-If the [`debug` directive] in the [Configuration] is `True`, then by default, the navigation bar will contain a "Source" link that shows information about how the interview arrived at the question being shown.
+If the [`debug` directive] in the [Configuration] is `True`, then by default, the main navigation bar will contain a "Source" link that shows information about how the interview arrived at the question being shown.
 If the [`debug` directive] is `False`, then this will not be shown.

 This can be overridden in the `features` by setting `debug` to `True` or `False` depending on the behavior you want.